Service, Care & Materials

 Unlike most other metals – including silver, as noted elsewhere in this page – gold doesn’t tarnish; it’s almost completely chemically inert, and thus impervious not only to oxidation, but also to most acids.
 Still, though, don’t use strong solvents on your jewellery – gold can be polished with the supplied cloth, and can be cleaned just fine with a mild dish soap and soft brush.

 All of our leather is sourced from european hides and are processed in accordance with EU regulations.
 Tanning is done using a vegetable-based process, classifying the result as “eco-friendly leather”.
 The process is gentle and results in a high-quality product.

 Manufacturing into products all takes place in Denmark, combining craftsmanship with modern production techniques.

 Before using a leather product, it’s always a good idea to apply a thin layer of leather grease or “dubbin”.
 Let the grease soak in for a while, then wipe away excess grease with a soft cloth.
 Repeat this procedure a few times a year – it will help preserve the leather and prolong its life.
 Leather is still susceptible to moisture, however, so getting it wet (or soaked, even) can change its appearance.
 Also, be aware that wet leather can stretch, and will not contract back into shape again if that happens.

 Hardwood, stone, bone & amber

 As with everything we use, we strive to source these natural highlight feature materials from reputable sources.
-For example, when applicable our hardwood is certified by the Forest Stewardship Council, or FSC, to ensure it hasn’t been obtained through illegal logging or other unsavory methods.
+For example, our hardwood is certified by the Forest Stewardship Council, or FSC, to ensure it hasn’t been obtained through illegal logging or other unsavory methods.